 As shown in Table 3.8-26, hydraulic conductivity of the subsurface strata is expected to be low along many parts of the proposed tunnel alignments.
-However, certain sections of the tunnel alignments such as fault zones, zones of highly fractured or sheared rock, or other pervious deposits, could exhibit higher hydraulic conductivity, higher rates of groundwater inflow into
+However, certain sections of the tunnel alignments such as fault zones, zones of highly fractured or sheared rock, or other pervious deposits, could exhibit higher hydraulic conductivity, higher rates of groundwater inflow into excavated opening(s), and higher water pressure(s) on tunnels' permanent structure (final watertight liner).
+Subsurface conditions for the HSR tunnels could include groundwater pressures up to 435 pounds per square inch (psi) (Authority 2017b).

 The USGS operates a streamflow monitoring station along Pacheco Creek near the east portal of Tunnel 1 near the communities of Casa de Fruta and Dunneville (Station 11153000).
 This monitoring station has been documenting surface water hydrology conditions along Pacheco Creek almost continuously since 1939.
 These data (USGS 2019) show that the highest average monthly flows in Pacheco Creek typically occur in February, with a monthly average flow rate around 127 cubic feet per second (cfs), with the lowest flows typically occurring in October before the onset of winter rains, with a monthly average flow rate of 1.9 cfs.
 Additionally, these data indicate that moderate to high flow conditions in Pacheco Creek occur during the rainy season (November through April) while low flow conditions are observed during the drier months (May through October).
 The fact that continued flows are observed in this part of Pacheco Creek throughout summer (when rainfall is absent) suggests that this lower portion of Pacheco Creek is perennial.
-This is consistent with recent evaluations undertaken by San Benito County that identify this portion of Pacheco Creek as a groundwater-dependent resource (San Benito County Water District 2019).
+This is consistent with recent evaluations undertaken by San Benito County that identify this portion of Pacheco Creek as a groundwater-dependent resource (County of San Benito 2019a).
 Additionally, a review of aerial imagery indicates that reaches of Pacheco Creek upstream of this location are intermittent or ephemeral, meaning they only flow seasonally or immediately after or in the days to weeks following rainfall.

 Aside from Pacheco Creek, preliminary evaluations have identified the remainder of the waterbodies that cross over the proposed tunnels to be intermittent or ephemeral.
-Whereas flows in perennial streams are sustained by groundwater contributions through the summer months when rainfall is lacking, intermittent and ephemeral streams only contain water seasonally.
-Both intermittent and ephemeral streams flow in response to rainfall; however, intermittent streams receive inputs of groundwater when groundwater levels are seasonally higher, but these groundwater inputs stop when groundwater levels are lower during summer.
-A distinguishing characteristic of ephemeral streams is that they do not receive inputs from groundwater, because the groundwater table does not intersect the channel of ephemeral streams.
-Consequently, surface manifestations of hydrology effects along ephemeral streams are less likely to occur when compared to perennial and intermittent streams.
-However, both intermittent and ephemeral streams may recharge alluvial groundwater aquifers that support baseflow in downstream perennial stream reaches when little or no precipitation occurs.
-Thus, there is potential for tunneling to alter subsurface groundwater flows along intermittent and ephemeral streams that may aggregate along downstream perennial waterways, like Pacheco Creek.
+Whereas flows in perennial streams are sustained by groundwater contributions through the summer months when rainfall is lacking, intermittent and ephemeral streams only contain water seasonally or in the days to weeks following rainfall, respectively.
+Instead of receiving groundwater contributions like perennial streams, intermittent and ephemeral streams recharge alluvial groundwater aquifers that support baseflow in perennial stream reaches when little or no precipitation occurs.
+Episodic runoff as well as groundwater inflow to perennial streams support limited, naturally occurring riparian communities along intermittent and ephemeral streams (Goodrich et al. 2018).
+Consequently, surface manifestations of hydrology effects along intermittent and ephemeral streams are less likely to occur when compared to perennial streams.
+Nevertheless, there is potential for tunneling to alter subsurface groundwater flows along intermittent and ephemeral streams that may aggregate along downstream perennial streams, like Pacheco Creek.

-To minimize these potential groundwater and surface water effects, the Authority will require the design-build contractor to design and construct the tunnels to minimize both groundwater inflows during construction and to avoid long-term seepage into the tunnels after construction (HYD-IAMF#5).
+To minimize these potential groundwater and surface water effects, the Authority would require the design-build contractor to design and construct the tunnels to minimize both groundwater inflows during construction and to avoid long-term seepage into the tunnels after construction (HYD-IAMF#5).
 While the required tunnel design features and construction methods are expected to reduce the quantity and rates of groundwater inflows into the advancing tunnel excavation, these features are not expected to eliminate such inflows.
-Therefore, while project features will utilize construction methods and design features to minimize the effects on the groundwater table and surface water hydrology, it is expected that effects would nevertheless occur.
+Therefore, while project features would utilize construction methods and design features to minimize the effects on the groundwater table and surface water hydrology, it is expected that effects would nevertheless occur.